samuelbernardo/firefox52esr32-java/README.md

 # References

-This dockerfile was built reviewing the code of [docker-node-jdk-chrome-firefox](https://bitbucket.org/atlassian/docker-node-jdk-chrome-firefox/) and of [docker-firefox-java](https://github.com/ktelep/docker-firefox-java).
+The dockerfiles in this project were built reviewing the code of [docker-node-jdk-chrome-firefox](https://bitbucket.org/atlassian/docker-node-jdk-chrome-firefox/) and of [docker-firefox-java](https://github.com/ktelep/docker-firefox-java).

 # Dockerfile purpose